 The evaluation of K3B was performed according to the following steps.
-Initially, for a given program, K3B estimates the number of change steps for $1 \leq i \leq n$, where i is the number of classes which will be initially changed, and n is the total number of classes that compose the program.
+Initially, for a given program, K3B estimates the number of change steps for $1 \le i \le n$ , where i is the number of classes which will be initially changed, and n is the total number of classes that compose the program.
 For each value of i, we performed the simulation of a given type of change.
 We, then, compared the value computed by K3B with the resultant value of the simulation.
 The hypothesis investigated in this evaluation is that K3B estimates the mean number of change steps in object-oriented software systems.
 In order to verify this hypothesis, we investigated if there is correlation between the values generated by K3B and the results of the simulation.
 We used the Pearson correlation to perform such analysis.
 In this experiment, we used 37 versions of 11 open-source software systems.

-4.1.1 The Evaluated Type of Change
+4.1.1 The evaluated type of change

 The aim of this evaluation is to verify the accuracy of K3B in estimating change propagation.
 A change in a module can "contaminate" the other ones to which it is connected.
 This process dynamics is applicable to any modification, regardless of the type of the modification performed in the module interfaces.
-Hence, for the purpose of simulation, it is necessary just a situation which represents this
+Hence, for the purpose of simulation, it is necessary just a situation which represents this process, i.e., it is enough to perform a change in a module and see how it ripples successfully to other ones.